DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 ## Misc.
 Possible Effects

-- An Overshield that hurts enemies / explodes if the player would take damage (Ref)
+- An Overshield that hurts enemies / explodes if the player would take damage (Ref: Electric Cherry COD Zombies)
+- Extra life, you have to kill an enemy within a certain time to actually resurrect  (Ref.
+Renata Glasc)

 ## List of Gameplay Events to React to
 ### Area/Floor-Based